Bleedmagic/xml-based-fhlc/README.md

 `git rebase main` (Alternative to merge)

-> [!WARNING]
+##### Warning

-> When using rebase, especially in team environments, be careful to avoid rewriting shared history.
+When using rebase, especially in team environments, be careful to avoid rewriting shared history.

 ---

-### Keeping Your Branch Updated with Remote main
+#### Keeping Your Branch Updated with Remote main

 ```bash
 git checkout your-branch-name